Gig Celebrates Museums 🥳

-We don’t know about you, but one thing we really missed during the last year are our visits to local museums.
+We don’t know about you, but one thing we really missed during 2021 are our visits to local museums.
 We’ve missed everything about them - the animals, the history, the art, the culture, and even the snacks!

 We are so excited that many museums are opening back up as Covid restrictions are being eased.
-Did we mention that May 18, 2021 just so happens to be International Museum Day! 🎉
+(Did we mention that May 18 happens to be International Museum Day! 🎉)

 Here are a few of our favorite museums in the Bay Area, Sacramento, and Seattle.

 Now open; reserve your time tickets.
 Make sure to check out the Close to Home: Creativity in Crisis exhibition.
 It runs through September, and brings together seven Bay Area artists and their deeply personal responses to the COVID-19 pandemic and social upheaval of 2020.

 Open daily; reserve tickets as far in advance as possible (weekends often sell out early).
 Reservations are required for the planetarium, rainforest, and Shake House.
 Make sure to say hi to Claude, the albino alligator!

 The aquarium is reopening in May after being closed for more than a year.
 Reserve your tickets online.
 How we’ve missed the African penguins, sea otters, jellyfish, and sharks!
 Monterey Bay is approximately two hours south of San Francisco, and very, very much worth the trip!

 The museum on a ship is back, and is open on the weekends.
 Don’t miss the special tours they offer, like the History Mystery After-Hours Tour which addresses the question: is the USS Hornet really haunted?
 The USS Hornet is located in Alameda.
 Check here for more information and for tickets.

 Berkeley Art Museum - Pacific Film Archive (BAMFA)